A study of retardation models for phenomenological interactions in hadronic physics: The standard LW construction

-furthermore, in Eq. (\ref{lwpot}), $ q_1$ represents the generalized strong charge of the particle 1 and $u_1^\mu$ is the particle 4-velocity given in eq. (\ref{uidef}).
 Note that $d_1$ of Eq. (\ref{denom0}) depends on the \textit{retarded} 4-vector distance $r'^\mu$.
 On the other hand, due to our hypothesis of constant velocity, it is not necessary to specify that $u_1^\nu$ is taken at the time $t'$.

-0.5 truecm We now elaborate $d_1$ of Eq. (\ref{denom0}) in order to express it by means of $\vec r$ and $\vec p_1$.
-First, by using the 4-velocity definition of Eq. (\ref{uidef}), $d_1$ can be written the form:
+We now elaborate Eq. (\ref{denom0}) in order to express $d_1$ by means of $\vec r$ and of the 3-momentum $\vec p_1$.
+First, by using the standard 4-velocity definition, $d_1$ can be written the form: